Yinka Shonibare: Work

 Considerably larger than a usual ship in a bottle, yet much smaller than the real HMS Victory, in fact a 1:30-scale model, Shonibare's Nelson's Ship in a Bottle, was "the first commission on the Fourth Plinth to reflect specifically on the historical symbolism of Trafalgar Square, which commemorates the Battle of Trafalgar, and will link directly with Nelson's column."
 The work was placed there on 24 May 2010 and remained until 30 January 2012, being widely admired.
 In 2011, the Art Fund launched a campaign and successfully raised money for the purchase and relocation of the sculpture to the National Maritime Museum in Greenwich, where it found its new permanent home.

 Other works include printed ceramics, and cloth-covered shoes, upholstery, walls and bowls.

 In October 2013, Shonibare took part in Art Wars at the Saatchi Gallery curated by Ben Moore.
 The artist was issued with a stormtrooper helmet, which he transformed into a work of art.
 Proceeds went to the Missing Tom Fund, set up by Ben Moore to find his brother Tom, who has been missing for more than 10 years.
 The work was also shown on the Regent's Park platform as part of Art Below Regents Park.

 The Goodman Gallery announced in 2018 that the Norval Foundation, South Africa's newest art museum based in Cape Town, has made a permanent acquisition of Shonibare's Wind Sculpture (SG) III, making it a first for the African continent.
 The sculpture will be unveiled in February 2019, increasing the British-Nigerian artist's visibility on the continent where he grew up.

 Shonibare has collaborated with Bellerby & Co, Globemakers.

+On 24 June 2025, it was announced that Foster + Partners were chosen to design national memorial to Queen Elizabeth II in St James' Park; Shonibare is part of the team along with landscape designer, Michel Desvigne.

 Selected artworks/exhibitions

 Shonibare's first solo exhibition was in 1989 at Byam Shaw Gallery, London.
 During 2008–09, he was the subject of a major mid-career survey in both Australia and the USA; starting in September 2008 at the Museum of Contemporary Art Australia (MCA), Sydney, and toured to the Brooklyn Museum, New York, in June 2009 and the Museum of African Art at the Smithsonian Institution, Washington DC, in October 2009.
-For the 2009 Brooklyn Museum exhibition, he created a site-specific installation titled Mother and Father Worked Hard So I Can Play which was on view in several of the Museum's period rooms.
+For the 2009 Brooklyn Museum exhibition, he created a site-specific installation titled Mother and Father Worked Hard So I Can Play which was on view in several of the museum's period rooms.
 Another site-specific installation, Party Time—Re-Imagine America: A Centennial Commission was simultaneously on view at the Newark Museum in Newark, New Jersey, from 1 July 2009, to 3 January 2010, in the dining-room of the museum's 1885 Ballantine House.